Malek-Ashtar University of Technology: Aerospace research

 Malek Ashtar University of Technology is among top five public universities in Iran that provide aerospace research and programs at undergraduate and postgraduate levels.
 (These universities includes K. N. Toosi University of Technology, Sharif University of Technology, Amirkabir University of Technology, and Malek Ashtar University of Technology.
 The Sharif University of Technology was the first university with an Aerospace Engineering degree since 1987.
 The K.N.
 Toosi University of Technology offered Ph.D. in Aerospace Engineering in a joint program with Moscow State Aviation Technological University in Russia.

 In 2003, Iranian Space Agency was established in an uninhabited desert area in Semnan Province, southeast of Tehran.
 The Aerospace Research Institute affiliated to the Ministry of Science, Research and Technology is active organization in the space science and technology applications.
 Five public universities, one private university (Azad University Science and Research Branch), and one college (Civil Aviation Technology College) provide higher education and research in aerospace engineering.

 Since the 1990s, Iran started to develop a launch vehicle based on Shahab-3.
 The Iran Space Research Center started testing launch capabilities since early 2007 reaching 150–200 km altitude based on Shahab-3 series.
 In 2008, they developed a two-stage launch vehicle Safir-1.
 In 2009, they launched a satellite named Omid into orbit using the domestically built launch vehicle Safir-2, making Iran the ninth nation capable of producing and launching a satellite.

 Biological research

 According to the Center for Strategic and International Studies (CSIS) report on the biological activities in Iran, genetic cloning is being carried out at the Malek Ashtar University of Technology.

 The Iran's activities about biological weapons began in 1985.
 By 1986, they established a research center in Tehran's Pasteur Institute to work on toxic fungus and microbial substances.
 The center succeeded in producing toxic fungus, and aflatoxin.
 In 1987, they moved the facilities to the Imam Hossein University.

-A number of foreign experts from China, North Korea, India, and Russia have cooperated with the Ministry of Defense of Iran.

-The Research Center for Direct Biotechnology, which does not directly work on microbial weapons, is used as the center for biological researches and actively works with the Malek Ashtar University of Technology, Imam Hossein University, and Baqiyatallah Medical Sciences University.
-However, the Centers for Science and Technological Growth of the Biological Research Center of the Malek Ashtar University of Technology, affiliated with the defense industries, are in charge of mass production of biological weapons.